jmouton19/SpaceNet/README.md

 cd target/debug/examples
 ./example_node
 ```
-Output pngs saved in /images. (create this folder manually... :) )
+* Output pngs saved in SpaceNet/images.
+Create this folder manually :)
+* To remove node from overlay enter q into its terminal session.

 To test multiple nodes simultaneously use grouped terminal sessions.
 This can be done in Terminator.